Anonymus Cyzicenus

-Gelasius of Cyzicus was an ecclesiastical writer in the 5th century.
-The often attributed name Gelasius is an error of Photius I of Constantinople and of the editor of the editio princeps; the anonymous author never mentioned his name, so he is sometimes called Anonymous Cyzicenus.
+The Anonymus Cyzicenus is the anonymous author of an ecclesiastical history of the 5th century.
+It has often been misattributed to Gelasius of Cyzicus, an error going back to Photius and followed by the editor of the editio princeps.
+The anonymous author never mentions his name.

 The author tells us that he was the son of a priest of Cyzicus, and that he wrote in the Roman province of Bithynia in Asia Minor, about 475, to prove against the Eutychians, that the Nicene Fathers did not teach Monophysitism.
 These details he gives us in his preface.
 Beyond that nothing is known about him.

 His "Syntagma" or collection of Acts of the First Nicene Council has hitherto been looked upon as the work of a sorry compiler; recent investigations, however, point to its being of some importance.
 It is divided into three books: book I treats of the Life of Constantine down to 323; book II of History of the Council in thirty-six chapters; of book III only fragments were originally published, until the whole of book III was discovered by Cardinal Mai in the Ambrosian Library.